Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 3

 for a ride & Arab ponies too, Camels

-Buffaloes Mules and Men.
+Buffaloes, Mules & Men.

-ought to be [[?]] now
+ought to be.
+I must close now

 with fondest love to all

-from your affectionate father
+From your affectionate Father

 W McKenzie